Different Types of Divorce in New Jersey

 Factors That May Prolong Different Forms of Divorce

 Factors such as not agreeing on custody and parenting time could prolong the divorce process.
 The parties usually go to mediation through the court and if they still cannot agree, experts and the court may become further involved to determine the best interest of the child.
 Another issue that could prolong the case is if a business owned by one of the parties that needs to be valued.
 That case may require forensic accountants to spend time placing an appropriate value on the business which might take months.
-Instead of filing for a no-fault cause of action, parties may need to pursue a different type of divorce in New Jersey if they are facing unique aspects like these.
+Instead of filing for a no-fault cause of action, parties in New Jersey may need to pursue a different type of divorce if they are facing unique aspects like these.

 Let an Attorney Help You